interledger/rfcs/0036-spsp-pull-payments/0036-spsp-pull-payments.md

 ### Creating a token

+**This subsection is not normative but serves as a guideline for how a pull payment token could be created.**

-A pull payment token is created by the server administrator via a POST request:
+A pull payment token SHOULD be created by the server administrator via a POST request:

 #### Request